shawnbrown/datatest/docs/intro.rst

      Deviation(-25, 3184, county='Lake'),
      Deviation(+8, 11771, county='Warren')

-If we've determined that these differences are allowable, we can use the :meth:`allowSpecified
-<datatest.DataTestCase.allowSpecified>` context manager so the
-test runs without failing::
+If we've determined that these differences are allowable, we can use the :meth:`allowOnly <datatest.DataTestCase.allowOnly>` context manager so the test runs without failing::

     def test_population(self):